 • Provide customers with a written acknowledgment taking responsibility for cardholder data security that the organization possesses or otherwise stores, processes, or transmits on behave of the customer

-• Implement an incident response plan that prepares the organization to immediately respond to a system breach
+• Implement an incident response plan that prepares the organization to respond to a system breach immediately

 • Perform and document, at least quarterly, reviews confirming personnel follow security policies and operating procedures